-Students from sections other than Electrical and Electronic Engineering must have an overall average of 4.5 over their entire Bachelor’s degree course to apply to this program, as do students who change sections between the Bachelor’s and Master’s degrees.
+EPFL students must have an overall average of 4,5/6 over their entire Bachelor’s degree course to apply to this program.

-EPFL students file their application to the joint degree program with the Section of electrical and electronic engineering.
-They have to provide a CV, a motivation letter and a transcript of records.
-The bachelor’s specialty, the academic results, the program of study as well as the language skills of the candidate will be taken into account.
+- EPFL students file their application to the joint degree program MNIS with the Electrical and electronic engineering section.
+They must provide a CV, a motivation letter and a transcript.
+The candidates’ Bachelor’s degree specialty, their academic results, their study program as well as their language skills are taken into account for the admission

-Once completed, the selected students apply to the master’s program by filling out this online form (applications take place from November until March).
-The final selection is carried out by a joint admission committee at the end of June each year.
+- The final selection is carried out by a joint admission committee at the end of June each year

-Students enrolled in the program must complete 120 ECTS in total over a maximum of 6 semesters according to the following mobility scheme and the study plan of each institution:
+Students enrolled in the program must complete 120 ECTS in total over a maximum of six semesters according to the following mobility scheme:

 - at the home institution

-- at one of the partner institution (according to their rules and under their supervision)
+- at one of the partner institutions (according to their rules and under their supervision)

-- in industry or at a third party institution
+- in the industry or at a third party institution

-Upon successful completion of the MNIS program, the student obtains a degree from her/his home institution:
+Upon successful completion of the MNIS program, the students obtain the degree from their home institution:

-- Laurea Magistrale in Nanotechnologies for ICT (PoliTo)
+- Laurea Magistrale in Nanotechnologies for ICT from PoliTo

 - Diplôme d’ingénieur de l’Institut national polytechnique de Grenoble, specialized in micro- and nanotechnologies for integrated systems, from INPG

-The joint certificate – containing the three official logos and signatures – mentions the specialization « Micro- and Nanotechnologies for Integrated Systems » (MNIS).
+A joint certificate containing the three official logos and signatures and mentioning the specialization Micro- and Nanotechnologies for Integrated Systems (MNIS) is also awarded.

 Students selected to participate in this joint program must pay tuition fees at their home university only, according to its standards.
 They are registered without any tuition fees at the host universities except for ancillary costs.